 This test kit only measures soil pH between 6.0 and 7.6.
 Soils with a pH outside of this range cannot be measured with this test kit.

-sing a pH paper
+Option B: Using a pH paper

-Measure the pH of the solution using the pH paper.
-Dip the pH paper in the solution.
+Measure the pH of the filtered solution using the pH paper.
+Dip the pH paper in the filtered solution (Cup B).

 Read the test results by comparing the color of the test strip to the appropriate concentration on the vial.
 The closest match indicates the pH.
 Record the pH value on the Data Sheet.